nocobase/website/content/articles/century-21/index.md

 ## **Conclusion**

-HouseWell's decision to choose NocoBase over Salesforce and Kintone wasn't just a simple software selection.
-It was a precise and strategically farsighted move:
+HouseWell’s choice of NocoBase over Salesforce or Kintone was far more than a simple software decision — it was a **precise, forward-looking strategic move**:

-* Moving from high long-term costs to a flexible, cost-effective one-time purchase model.
+* **From** high long-term costs to a flexible and cost-effective one-time purchase model.
-* Shifting from rigid functional modules to a highly customizable open architecture.
+* **From** rigid functional modules to a highly customizable open architecture.
-* Transforming from a system user to a developer and provider of industry solutions.
+* **From** being a system user to becoming a developer and provider of industry solutions.

-HouseWell's success story reminds us:

-The key to true digital success isn't about choosing the most famous or most expensive tools.
-It’s about finding solutions that genuinely match your business needs and future strategy.
+HouseWell’s success story shows us that **true digital transformation lies in finding a solution that truly aligns with your business needs and future strategy.**

 We hope HouseWell's story inspires other businesses.